ecomfe/manis/README.md

  - `merge`, Boolean, Merge all config objects. default is true.

  - `cache`, Boolean, Cache config files. default is true.

+ - `rootName`, String, The name of flag when `enableRoot` set to true. default is 'root'.

+ - `enableRoot`, Boolean, Enable the root flag to stop lookup in up-level directory. default is false.

+ - `stopper`, Function, the predicate for stopping search. default is null.

 #### finderOptions